 What is Underpinning?

-Underpinning a house, a residential dwelling or even a commercial building is the construction process of building additional concrete or steel footings to stabilise or strengthen or lift the existing footings.
+Underpinning a house, a residential dwelling or even a commercial building is the construction process of strengthening the foundation by building additional concrete or steel footings to stabilise or strengthen or lift the existing footings.

 When structural engineers specify underpinning in houses it is normally to support a house that is suffering from one downward reflection of soil and needs to be supported on deeper footings.

 When Does a House need Underpinning?